There have been plenty of Google data breaches.

 The lawsuit further added the issue regarding saved information gathered via incognito mode.

-When we speak of this lawsuit, millions of users are exposed to the threat of having their activity tracked, especially those who have actively used the incognito mode since June 1,2016; yet another story of Google data breach.
+When we speak of this lawsuit, millions of users are exposed to the threat of having their activity tracked, especially those who have actively used the incognito mode since June 1,2016; yet another serious data breach.

 September 2019: A $170 Million Fine On The Tech Giant Who Could Not Protect Children’s Privacy